-3. Snakes Can Vomit And Regurgitate Their Food
+3. Snakes Can Vomit And Regurgitate Their

 As snakes rely on thermoregulation for their bodily processes, the absence of heat will lead them to readjust their bodily functions.

-When the conditions in the enclosure are optimum, your snakes can digest their food properly with the help of heat or a basking spot.
+When the conditions in the enclosure are optimum, your snakes can digest their

 However, if the warm area of the enclosure is also cold, then your snake has no way to digest properly.
 Instead of it being backed up, it will regurgitate its meal.

 During this time, your snake can also get stressed so it will continuously try to vomit all of its stomach contents to save energy that could have been used for digestion.